mmm84766/count_objects/README.md

 ```

 ###  Traing Notebook
-- training.ipynb in this notebook i traoined model for object dtection where i used tensorflow api with SSD.
+- (training.ipynb),  in this notebook i trained model for object dtection where i used tensorflow api with SSD.

 ### Cheaking Result